 You really need to know which services are included:

 - Electric bills

 - Trash collection

 - Parking Fees

-Cancellation policies vary with each property.
-You'll probably be offered trip insurance.
-Trip insurance, which generally costs ranges from 1% - 5% of the standard rental price, provides vacationers with reimbursement of their vacation costs (and subsequent rental costs) for any days missed as a consequence of personal health-related emergencies or weather, as well as hurricane evacuation expenses, such as a unexpected motel stay or additional gas.
+Cancellation policies vary for each rental.
+Rental management companies and individual rental owners often offer their clients the choice to purchase trip insurance.
+Trip insurance, which commonly costs anywhere between 1% - 5% of your standard rental price, can provide travellers with reimbursement of their vacation costs (and subsequent vacation property costs) for any days missed due to personal hospital emergencies or weather, as well as hurricane evacuation expenses, such as a unanticipated motel stay or extra gas.

 Book your Rental

 When everything looks right, it's finally time for you to sign on the dotted line.
 You'll likely have to submit a security deposit at time of booking.